-You must provide a selling price for the products along with the 150-word description.
+You must provide a selling price for the products along with the 250-word description.

-- Usually inspection is done the day before the show opens although each show has a slightly different schedule depending on the amount of entries and the logistics behind the show.
-At each booth that is visited, the judges expect to find someone who can give a concise description of the innovation and who can answer technical questions.
-If you made the short list, you will be contacted and a time will be set for you to be at your booth.
+Usually inspection is done the day before the show opens although each show has a slightly different schedule depending on the amount of entries and the logistics behind the show.
+Therefore, a representative must be avaialble to provide a concise description of the innovation and answer technical questions.
+This person must be available at the minimum, by phone two days prior to the show open.

-- Winners are chosen by all judges working together.
-If you did not win, please speak with the chairperson for that particular show rather than discussing the matter with a particular judge.
+Winners are chosen by all judges working together.
+If you did not win, please contact NMMA.
 The judges give their time freely and voluntarily and are under no obligation to discuss the deliberation for any particular product/category.